Delivered study plan 2024/2025

 Description:

-Multimodal Learning, a subfield of machine and deep learning, is a multi-disciplinary research area focusing on integrating and modeling multiple modalities, such as acoustics, linguistics, and vision.
-This course delves into the fundamental concepts of multimodal learning, including alignment, fusion, joint learning, temporal learning, and representation learning.
-We will examine recent state-of-the-art techniques and focus on effective computational algorithms tailored for various applications.
+Multimodal Learning, a subfield of machine and deep learning, is a multidisciplinary research area focused on integrating and modelling multiple modalities such as acoustics, linguistics, and vision.
+This course explores the fundamental concepts of multimodal learning, including alignment, fusion, joint learning, temporal learning, and representation learning.
+Recent state-of-the-art techniques will be examined, with particular attention to effective computational algorithms for various applications.

 Title: "Scalability and Collective Communication in Large-Scale Deep Learning"